awjga/PORE-cupine/README.md

 ## Chemical utilized probing interrogated using nanopores (PORE-cupine)
  Detecting SHAPE modification using direct RNA sequencing

-The codes in the two folders are similar.
 For single gene is suitable for running one gene at a time.
 For transcriptome is recommeded for running multiple genes.
 Both will yield the same results.